artur-s/FsWorkshop/slides/source/index.md

 ### What is it?

-* Separation of data and logic vs. object with mutable state
+* Separation of data and behavior vs. object with mutable state
 * Pure functions and immutable _data types_ vs classes
 * Composition of functions

 ***

 ### What is it?

-* Separation of data and logic vs. object with mutable state
+* Separation of data and behavior vs. object with mutable state
 * Pure functions and immutable _data types_ vs classes
 * Composition of functions
 * Composition of data structures

+***

+### What is it?

+* Separation of data and behavior vs. object with mutable state
+* Pure functions and immutable _data types_ vs classes
+* Composition of functions
+* Composition of data structures
+* Declarative style

 ---